scala/scala3/CONTRIBUTING.md

     For bigger changes, we do recommend announcing your intentions on [gitter](https://gitter.im/lampepfl/dotty) first, to avoid duplicated effort, or spending a lot of time reworking something we are not able to change at this time in the release cycle, for example.

 3. Bug Fix

-    At the end of the commit message, include "Fixes dotty/bug#NNNN", where https://github.com/lampepfl/dotty/issues/NNNN tracks the bug you're fixing.
+    At the end of the commit message, include "Fixes #NNNN", where https://github.com/lampepfl/dotty/issues/NNNN tracks the bug you're fixing.
 We also recommend naming your branch after the ticket number.

 4. Enhancement or New Feature